Submission Deadline: January 22, 2021

 - Jury members will be required to acknowledge and accept the terms of reference.

 - The Jury shall discuss the various nominees via one or more teleconferences organized by the Chair with the assistance of the RAIC Office.
-By consensus, the Jury shall identify two buildings for award of the Prix du XXe siècle;
+By consensus, the Jury shall identify up to two buildings for an award of the Prix du XXe siècle;

 - Confidentiality (process & results): Jury members will be required to sign a confidentiality agreement;